INTERNATIONAL HYPNOSIS SCHOOL

 What This Book Is

-This is not a self-help book about healthier relationships or better communication.
-It's a field manual — practical, direct, and unflinching.
-It is for a woman living inside a pattern of control that uses food and money as its primary tools, written for the specific reality of trying to think clearly, eat enough, and plan an exit while still living inside the situation.
+It is for a woman living inside a pattern of control that uses food and money as its primary tools.
+It is written for the reality of trying to think clearly, eat enough, and plan an exit while still living inside the situation.

 Who This Is For